EimanDaoud/Blinkit-Project/README.md

-![Total Sales by Fat Content](https://github.com/EimanDaoud/Blinkit-Project/blob/main/Images/output.png?raw=true) Chart code?
+![Total Sales by Fat Content](https://github.com/EimanDaoud/Blinkit-Project/blob/main/Images/output.png?raw=true) Charts codes?
 Check them out here: [Chart Python Code](charts.ipynb).

 **Findings:**
 The insights from this data suggest that **both fat content categories are nearly equal in popularity**, as indicated by the similar average sales (140.7 vs. 141.5) and identical average ratings (3.97).
 However, **the total sales for Low Fat (776.32K) are significantly higher than Regular (425.36K).
 This difference is mainly due to the wider variety of items available (5517 vs. 3006)** rather than differences in individual product performance.
 Essentially, **the higher variety in Low Fat products contributed to its higher overall sales**, rather than a preference for one fat content over the other.